bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ## Secure Computing (Seccomp)
 Using **Secure Computing** or seccomp you can disable the system calls your process can make.
-This restricts the container to make any changes to the host that are not necessary.
+This restricts the container from making any calls to the host's kernel.

+A *seccomp profile* is a definition with a set of restricted and allowed calls that could be stored in JSON format.

 ## Security-Enhanced Linux (SELinux)
-**SELinux** is a security architecture for Linux based OS that defines the access to files and processes.
+**SELinux** is a security architecture for GNU/Linux-based OS that defines access to files and processes.
 This is enforced on users or processes to restrict their access to the resources.

 SELinux checks the *SELinux context* of the file or process to make decisions related to access control.

-To view the SELinux context of a file use command `ls -Z <FILENAME>` and to view it for a process use command `ps -eZ | grep <PROCESS_NAME>`.
+To view the SELinux context of a file use command `ls -Z <FILENAME>` and to view it for a process using the command `ps -eZ | grep <PROCESS_NAME>`.

+If you are using the Podman container engine you have to change the SELinux context of the files mounted to it by the host.

 # External Resources